Home | Sitemap | Translate

 CAMPO 2045 Regional Transportation Plan

-The Capital Area Metropolitan Planning Organization (CAMPO) is working to develop the 2045 Plan, a long-range Regional Transportation Plan to address transportation needs over the next 25 years in Bastrop, Burnet, Caldwell, Hays, Travis, and Williamson counties.
+The Capital Area Metropolitan Planning Organization (CAMPO) recently adopted the 2045 Plan, a long-range Regional Transportation Plan, to address transportation needs over the next 25 years in Bastrop, Burnet, Caldwell, Hays, Travis, and Williamson counties.
 This multimodal plan includes a variety of transportation modes including driving, walking, biking, transit, and emerging technologies.
-As part of this they are reaching out to the public to determine local needs and priorities.

 Air Quality Planning